wied03/karma-opal-rspec/README.md

 - Rolls up certain assets to reduce how many requests the browser makes during testing (speed)
 - Matches up source maps to the location in the tree next to the original source
 - Works with any Karma browser/launcher
+- Watches your specs (and their dependencies) for changes if you configure Karma to do so

 How does it speed up test runs?
 - Uses the sprockets file cache to persist dependencies/etc. between test runs (this is also easy to do with the opal-rspec rake task)